zencode-itn/zencode-itn.github.io/_secondments/2017-09-11-michael-IC.md

 And there ends my secondment at Imperial College.
 In 2 months, I learned a lot, from data processing to analysis and quality control of transcriptomic dataets, but also socialized with the members of the team, and discovered a new culture.
 The only issue, in my opinion was that, for a first stay, those 2 months have been very long, if not too long.

-I would like to thank PhD.
-Damir Baransic-sensei (I won't regret the "tiramisoup" though), PhD.
-Boris Lenhart and the rest of the Computational Regulatory Genomics team, for welcoming me in their office during this period.
+I would like to thank Dr. Damir Baransic-sensei (I won't regret the "tiramisoup" though), Dr. Boris Lenhart and the rest of the Computational Regulatory Genomics team, for welcoming me in their office during this period.

 Michael.